 - Please don’t take selfies with bears, or ever chase bears to get a photo or video.
 Social media stardom might be great for humans, but crowds that gather after a bear posting on Instagram put the animals into a state of distress, and they may then act aggressively towards humans.
 Trust us, this never works out well for the bear.
 Your bear post might mean the end of the bear’s life.

 - We are seeing an increase to the moose population.
 If you find yourself in the vicinity of a moose, back away slowly and treat it with respect.
 Moose do not fear humans as much as most other wild animals, do not let this fool you.

-- Moose view dogs as coyotes, which are a threat, and they will attack, which is why you should always keep your dog on a leash in common moose territory (which in 2019 does include Smuggler Mountain Road)
+- Moose view dogs as coyotes, which are a threat, and they will attack, which is why you should always keep your dog on a leash in common moose territory (which does include Smuggler Mountain Road).

 - Never walk between a cow and a calf.